 Impressive Soviet architecture

-There’s a Soviet Kiev tour that you might be interested in joining – click here for more details!
+There’s a Soviet Kyiv tour that you might be interested in joining – click here for more details!

 The Motherland Monument

-You might also want to join the street art tour in Kiev – click here for more details!
+You might also want to join the street art tour in Kyiv – click here for more details!